The Bay Leaf Plant - How To Grow A Bay Leaf Tree As A Culinary Herb

 Harvesting And Preserving

 You can harvest the leaves any time you need them.
-There is no need to dry them before using them although some people claim that the flavour is better if you do so.
+There is no need to dry them before using them although some people claim that the flavor is better if you do so.
 I use them both ways.
 If I run out of dried ones I just use the fresh ones.

 Best time to collect loads of the leaves is of course when you trim your bay tree.